andersonsp/cyril/README.md

 Cyril
 =====

-A simple (but complete) game engine in 5k lines of C code
+A simple hobby game engine in as few lines of C code as possible